 All of the state’s wholesale power providers and IOUs also fall under some degree of FERC jurisdiction.
-FERC is an independent agency that regulates all activity related to the interstate transmission of natural gas, oil, and electricity, and the licensing of hydroelectric projects.
+FERC is an independent agency that regulates all activity related to the interstate transmission of natural gas, oil and electricity as well as the the licensing of hydroelectric projects.